List of unrelegated association football clubs: Historical considerations

-Besides the Soviet, also the Czechoslovak and Yugoslav football leagues split into multiple competitions in the early 1990s.
+Besides the Soviet, the Czechoslovak and Yugoslav football leagues also split into multiple competitions in the early 1990s.
 A total of eight teams have not been relegated from the national championships of the Czech Republic and Slovakia, but no team managed to achieve this in Czechoslovak times.
 In Bosnia and Herzegovina, football became divided alongside ethnic lines and competition was held in three different leagues, before the establishment of a national division in 2000.
 In Kosovo, a national league also exists, although it was not recognised by UEFA or FIFA until 2016.
 In all, three clubs – Red Star Belgrade, Partizan Belgrade and Dinamo Zagreb – have played at the highest level since the creation of socialist Yugoslavia, whilst Hajduk Split have never been relegated since they first played in the championship of the now long gone Kingdom of Serbs, Croats and Slovenes.

 In many instances, new top-tier leagues were created to replace existing national championships.
 In England, six teams have been present in every season of the Premier League, which was founded in 1992.
-None of them had an uninterrupted run in the preceding First Division.
 Thus, a great number of teams can claim to have never been relegated from newer competitions.
 In Northern Ireland, the teams of Cliftonville, Glentoran and Linfield have played at the top-tier for 135 years, but another five have been present in every season of the NIFL Premiership, which was established in 2008.